PavanRangani/docs/docs/prd/legal-entities/associated-entities.md

         - Type
         - Details
         - Purpose of Trust
+- On hover, shows hover effect.
-- On hover of row except `
+- On click of raw except the `Associated` column, open that entity on the same page.

 ## UI Rules
 - When any of the columns have long values, show it in the next line.
 Never shows ellipses.